Pap smears: Everything you need to know

 To lower your chances of cervical cancer, you can do the following:

-Practice safer oral and penetrative sex.
 This means using items such as dental dams and condoms and limiting consumption of substances that may impair judgment before sex.
+Safe sex is crucial in reducing your risk of contracting sexually transmitted infections, including the HPV virus.

-Talk to your doctor about the HPV vaccine.
 It protects against several of the most deadly strains.
 Also known by the brand name Gardasil 9, this HPV vaccine is a series of 2-3 shots that protect against several strains known to cause most cases of cancer and genital warts.

-Get regular Pap smears.
-Studies have shown that, when detected via regular Pap smears, people who have cervical cancer have a 92% cure rate, versus 66% in those who discovered their cancer via other symptoms.
-A large majority of the people who die from cervical cancer were not getting Pap smears in the recommended time frames.
+Studies have shown that when detected via regular Pap smears, people who have cervical cancer have a 92% cure rate, versus 66% in those who discovered their cancer via other symptoms.
+A large majority of the people who die from cervical cancer were not following cervical cancer screening recommendations.

 There is no question about it: Pap Smears save lives.